 Segment your audience for targeted content creation

-Our platform allows you to segment your audience into different groups, meaning that you can push relevant content to specific groups, whether that’s prospective students, current students or alumni.
+The Sinorbis digital marketing platform allows you to segment your audience into different groups, meaning you can push relevant content to specific groups, whether that’s prospective students, current students or alumni.
 You could also use this feature to track the conversions of WeChat followers acquired from different media campaigns and events.
 In the example below, we have created different segments for alumni, current students and attendees of a recent open day event.

 The primary purpose of establishing and promoting the university’s brand is to achieve its enrolment goals.
 Bearing this in mind, the proportion of posts directed towards prospective international students and their families should be relatively large (around 50%).
 Then, to help spread brand awareness further, the remaining proportion of the posts (around 50%) should be directed towards the other audience segments: current students and alumni.